alexkohler/nakedret/README.md

 types/lookup.go:275 MissingMethod naked returns on 39 line function
 ```

-Below is one of the not so intuitive uses of naked returns found by nakedret:
+Below is one of the not so intuitive uses of naked returns found by nakedret (nakedret will return the line number of the last naked return in the function):

 ```Go